sigasi/sigasi_insights/manual/config.md

 # Keyboard shortcuts

-Sigasi comes with a large number of [keyshortcuts] preconfigured.
+Sigasi Studio comes with a large number of [keyshortcuts] preconfigured.
 You can configure keyboard shortcuts (key bindings) in **Window > Preferences > General > Keys**.
 You can modify individual keyboard shortcuts or add new key bindings.
 There is also a preconfigured scheme for Emacs-like keyboard shortcuts.

 After you have configured your keyboard shortcuts, you can export your settings and share them with your colleagues (or re-import them on another computer):